joelmccracken/reddup/README.md

 In interactive mode (with `-i`), `reddup` will interactively help you "reddup" the repository.

+In force mode (when the repository has a `force: true` flag), it will automatically create a WIP commit and push branches to remote.
+The force flag is optional, and false by default.

 Options include:

 - Committing all changes (deleted, staged, unstaged, untracked).